 Increase the Air Circulation

 One of the big reasons why mold grows in moist areas is that they do not have the air circulation to dry out fully.
-Wherever you have the leak, do as much as possible to increase the air circulation in that part of the house.
+Wherever you have the water pipe leak, do as much as possible to increase the air circulation in that part of the house.
+You can do this by using fans or getting windows open to circulate the air.
 That will help the area dry out and avoid the potential of mold growth.

 Many individuals use fans or heaters to decrease the moisture level, particularly in rooms or areas of the home that are typically closed off.
 Basements also tend to retain moisture, so you may want to consider alternative options, such as the next method, to dry the area out.